-Proxies that are executed, but do not contain any specific instructions, will be voted FOR the election of all the nominees for directors specified herein, FOR the approval of the amendment of our 2002 Long Term Incentive and Stock Award Plan and FOR the ratification of the appointment of Ernst & Young LLP as our registered independent accountants.
+If you complete and submit a proxy, the persons named as proxies will vote the shares represented by your proxy in accordance with your instructions.
+If you submit a proxy but do not complete the voting instructions, the persons named as proxies will vote the shares represented by your proxy FOR the election of all the nominees for directors specified herein, FOR the approval of the Amended and Restated 2002 Long Term Incentive and Stock Award Plan and FOR the ratification of the appointment of Ernst & Young LLP as our registered independent accountants.
 The persons appointed as proxies will vote in their discretion on any other matter that may properly come before the Annual Meeting of Stockholders or any postponement, adjournment or adjournments thereof, including any vote to postpone or adjourn the Annual Meeting of Stockholders.